How to Keep Cancer at Bay? (Blog-4)

 Health in its holistic definition is not just the state of being without any physical illness or disease.
 The World Health Organization defines health in its constitution (2006) as "a state of complete physical, mental and social well-being and not merely the absence of disease and infirmity".
-As a matter of fact, holistic well-being is more than what is covered by this definition.
-Health is a dynamic state of affair.
+Holistic well-being is more than what is covered by this definition.
+Health is a dynamic state of affairs.
 It cannot remain as it should be in a static condition for a long time.
-It has to be nourished, practised and maintained each and every day.
+It has to be nourished, practised, and maintained every day.

-Health has a range of situations over a scale which needs to be fostered with continued care and with a sense of awareness in mind.
-Health ranges from a baseline good to well-balanced optimum condition.
+Health has a range of situations over a scale that needs to be fostered with continued care and with a sense of awareness in mind.
+Health ranges from a baseline good to a well-balanced optimum condition.
 If it is not cared for regularly, it deteriorates gradually.
-In order to enjoy a healthful life, we must make efforts to keep up our health condition with frequent healthful activities, such as healthy eating, physical exercise, adequate sleep, stress management etc. At the same time, we have to avoid unhealthful practices such as exposure to health risk factors or situations, such as smoking, not taking adequate sleep, taking excessive stress, using drugs, indulging in unhealthy environment etc.
+To enjoy a healthful life, we must make efforts to keep up our health condition with frequent healthful activities, such as healthy eating, physical exercise, adequate sleep, stress management, etc. At the same time, we have to avoid unhealthful practices such as exposure to health risk factors or situations, such as smoking, not taking adequate sleep, taking excessive stress, using drugs, indulging in an unhealthy environment, etc.

-The adoption of healthful activities and avoidance of unhealthful practices help us keeping away the unwanted ill health consequences.
-Some factors affecting health are due to individual choices, such as whether to engage in a high-risk behaviour, while others are due to structural causes, such as whether the society is arranged in a way that makes it easier or harder for people to get necessary healthcare services.
-These include but not limited to the availability of adequate green spaces, safe walking trails, bike paths, hiking tracks, availability of pure water to drink, clean air to inhale, facilities of periodic screening for unpleasant health conditions, especially, cancer screening that is the topic of our focus here.
+The adoption of healthful activities and avoidance of unhealthful practices help us keep away unwanted ill health consequences.
+Some factors affecting health are due to individual choices, such as whether to engage in high-risk behavior, while others are due to structural causes, such as whether the society is arranged in a way that makes it easier or harder for people to get necessary healthcare services.
+These include but are not limited to the availability of adequate green spaces, safe walking trails, bike paths, hiking tracks, availability of pure water to drink, clean air to inhale, facilities of periodic screening for unpleasant health conditions, especially, cancer screening that is the topic of our focus here.

-Still there are factors that remain beyond both individual and societal controls, such as genetic predisposition for cancer, exposure to certain cancer-causing viruses and toxins, or having other chronic diseases.
-But still there are ways to overcome these apparently static factors, with adequate plan and actions taken early.
+Still, some factors remain beyond both individual and societal controls, such as genetic predisposition for cancer, exposure to certain cancer-causing viruses and toxins, or other chronic diseases.
+But still, there are ways to overcome these static factors, with adequate planning and actions taken early.
 We are going to discuss these in the following sections.

 Is Wellness Different from Health?